hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 * First I need to secure the machines in a way that, if the lab VM is compromised, my trusted device is protected.

-* When considering Splunk free tier's daily data ingestion limit, I would need to implement some sort of network rate limiter or debouncer in the lab machine.
+* When considering Splunk free tier's daily data ingestion limit, I would need to implement some sort of network rate limiter in the lab machine.

-* The jump server, which will allow me to access the lab VM securely, will also serve as a data storage server.
+* The jump server, which I will be using to access the lab VM, will also serve as a data storage server.
 It has a storage limit of around 50GB.
 I will implement an automatic data pruner.

 * I will need to implement some sort of data ingestion mechanism from the trusted device side.
-I'm leaning towards manual ingestion because I don't usually leave the machine on all day.
+I'm leaning towards manual ingestion because I don't usually leave the device on all day.
 I will figure this out when I get there.

-* For log forwarding from lab to jump server to my trusted device, I will use rsyslog and Splunk universal forwarder.
+* For log forwarding from lab to jump server to my trusted device, I will use Splunk universal forwarder.
+I will figure it out when I get there.

 ## Planned Topology
 ![topology](/static/blogImages/blog1/oracle_lab.jpg)